vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 Ledger Nano S as it does not have a bluetooth functionality you can only use Ledger Nano X with bluetooth.

 Please be aware that the bluetooth implementation is only supported by a few browser.
-You can check the <a href="https://caniuse.com/web-bluetooth">browser support</a> for the package <a href="https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-web-ble">@ledgerhq/hw-transport-web-ble</a>
+You can check the <a href="https://caniuse.com/web-bluetooth">browser support</a> for the Web Bluetooth.

 It is time to implement the application and test it.
 This web application will be implemented using React which is a frontend Javascript framework.

-First open a terminal , during this tutorial the project will be named “examples-web-bluetooth”.
+First open a terminal and create a new project, during this tutorial the project will be named “examples-web-bluetooth”.
 Run the following command to create the project and go into it:

 ```console